 - Caspian Coast (Gilan, Mazandaran): A humid subtropical region with lush forests, heavy rainfall, and moderate temperatures year-round.

-Because of this variation, there is no single perfect time to visit all of Iran.
+Because of this variation, there is no single best time to visit all of Iran.
 But for most visitors, spring (March to May) and autumn (September to early November) are widely considered the best times for travel.

 Iran is a country of extraordinary geographical diversity, and each of its regions offers a different experience depending on the season.
 Whether you dream of tracing caravan routes through sunbaked deserts, wandering through emerald forests, or exploring ancient citadels tucked into snowcapped mountains, here’s how to match your itinerary to the rhythms of the land.

-1. Central Iran (Isfahan, Yazd, Kashan, Shiraz, Kerman)
+(Isfahan, Yazd, Kashan, Shiraz, Kerman)

 For lovers of architecture, ancient cities, and desert skies